Boardshop's Top 10 Surfboards of the year

 The Omni looks like THE board to go for from the Slater Designs stable.
 If you're looking for an every-day sled that'll perform at your local break, as well as on your travels, in almost any conditions you're likely to encounter at home and overseas.
 Lots of our loyal customers have an Evo and an Omni in their quiver, except for total rubbish you are covered for pretty much everything you’re ever likely to come across!

-Don't forget you can also order a customised version of this board and all the Lost, Channel Islands and Pukas boards on the list choosing your exact dims and fin system, check out our customizer service at Boardshop right now.
+Don't forget you can also order a customised version of this board and all the Channel Islands, Lost, Pukas, Chilli and Bradley boards on the list choosing your exact dims and fin system, check out our customizer service at Boardshop right now.
 All you need to do is pump in the details and pay a £100 deposit with the balance due when we ship your board, average build time is 6-8 weeks (longer for eps etc).

 8. Lost Baby Buggy

 The evolution of the Lost "Buggy" series continues with the introduction of the Baby Buggy, Taj's now go-to board when the pressures of competing take a back seat and he's looking for a little more fun on average days at home.

 For the competent surfer in the UK and northern Europe, the Baby Buggy would realistically make the ideal performance shortboard with a little-added volume to counteract the additional weight of a wetsuit etc. The Baby Buggy is the perfect blend of domestication with some built in High Performance.

 Taj rides his 3" shorter and with a bit more volume than his regular shortboard, but an average surfer can be more generous and go with added volume and maybe only 1 - 2 inches shorter than his typical high performance shortboard.